rclone/rclone/README.md

 Google drive
 ------------

-Paths are specified as drive:path  Drive paths may be as deep as required.
+Paths are specified as remote:path  Drive paths may be as deep as required.

 The initial setup for drive involves getting a token from Google drive which you need to do in your browser.  `rclone config` walks you